 The Coyote Curve is a clear, useful tool that all businesses can use to understand the U.S. truckload market.

-Now that you are an expert on both the U.S. truckload market and the Coyote Curve forecasting model, check out the most recent market update and forecast, or watch Coyote Curve inventor Chris Pickett present the update in the Q1 webinar.
+Now that you are an expert on both the U.S. truckload market and the Coyote Curve forecasting model, check out the most recent market update and forecast.